 Browse our specialists and get the care you need.Find a Doctor & Schedule

 Primary lymphedema is a rare genetic condition in which the lymphatic system doesn’t develop properly, causing a backup of fluid in tissues.

-Secondary lymphedema occurs when surgery or radiation therapy for cancer, such as breast cancer or melanoma, damages the lymphatic system.
-Such treatment can include removal of lymph nodes, which are found in the neck, underarm, abdomen, pelvis, and groin.
+Secondary lymphedema develops as a result of damage to the lymphatic system.
+Surgery or radiation therapy for cancer, such as breast cancer or melanoma, can damage the lymphatic system.
+Cancer surgery may include removal of lymph nodes, which are found in the neck, underarm, abdomen, pelvis, and groin.
 Because lymphedema can occur after cancer treatment, your NYU Langone oncologist monitors you for signs of the condition.

 Risk factors for cancer-related lymphedema include multiple surgeries in the affected area and infection or injury on the same side of the body as surgery to remove lymph nodes.
 The greater the number of lymph nodes surgically removed for cancer, the greater the risk of lymphedema.